abix-/powershell-practical/README.md

 My intention is for this respository to be a reference for the next guy who comes along.
 If you did not get here by searching GitHub for a PowerShell cmdlet, I recommend doing this and then checking the Code results.
 Uncommented code examples are much better than no code examples.

 ## Next
-* Upload all my semi-useful scripts
-* Add comments to every function
+* Add comments
-* Continue to improve random scripts
+* Continue to increment
-* Add explanations about the puzzles, constraints, and reasoning
+* Add explanations about the puzzles and constraints
-* Commit unfinished useless snippets without explanation
+* Commit useless snippets without reason

 This will never be complete but will always be fun.